sct/overseerr/docs/using-overseerr/settings/README.md

 ### Hide Available Media

-When enabled, media which is already available will not appear on the "Discover" home page.
+When enabled, media which is already available will not appear on the "Discover" home page, or in the "Recommended" or "Similar" categories or other links on media detail pages.

+Available media will still appear in search results, however, so it is possible to locate and view hidden items by searching for them by title.

 ### Allow Partial Series Requests